saqib22/3D_Hand_Keypoint_Detection/README.md

-# Modified the InterHand2.6M for 3D hand detection on custom images for pose estimation
+# Modified the InterHand2.6M for 3D hand detection on custom images for pose estimation using a Single RGB Image

-# InterHand2.6M: A Dataset and Baseline for 3D Interacting Hand Pose Estimation from a Single RGB Image

 ## Introduction
 * This repo is official **[PyTorch](https://pytorch.org)** implementation of **[InterHand2.6M: A Dataset and Baseline for 3D Interacting Hand Pose Estimation from a Single RGB Image (ECCV 2020)](https://arxiv.org/abs/2008.09309)**.